telerik/winforms-docs/richtexteditor/getting-started/getting-started.md

 {{endregion}}

 The UI should also respond when the caret is on a document position where the text is modified.
-For example, the BoldButton should be toggled if the caret is on bolded text.
-This can be done by handling the ToggleStateChanged event.
+For example, the BoldButton should be toggled if the caret is on bold text.
+This can be done by handling the **ToggleStateChanged** event.
 Here is an example:

 {{source=..\SamplesCS\RichTextEditor\GettingStarted\Main.cs region=commands}}
 {{source=..\SamplesVB\RichTextEditor\GettingStarted\Main.vb region=commands}}